IglooSoftware/Challenge-Database-200/README.md

 a) Do you notice the results coming back in any discernable order?
 b) If so, what order?
 c) The Jr. DBA isn't convinced that you're correct.
 How can you prove to them that you are correct?
-d) Can the front end developer depend on the results always returning this way?
+d) Can the front end developer depend on the results consistently returning in this order?
 Why or why not?

 ### Task 4
 The DBA team is swamped and needs some help.
 Please provide them with a query that will return the procedure name and schema name of each stored procedure in the database that was created by iGleww.

 ### Task 5
 There are two 'navigation' tables in the database: NavigationObject and NavigationContent.
 These tables model the parent-child hierarchy that exists between iGleww communities, containers, and content.
 Object type definitions can be found on object.type.
+- Content objects are leaf-level objects, never have children, and are stored in the NavigationContent table.
+- Containers (except for community objects) have parents and children, and are stored in the NavigationObject table.
-Content objects are leaf-level objects, never have children, and are stored in the NavigationObject table.
-Containers have parents and children with the exception of community objects which are root objects NULL parent) and are object_type 3.
-You have been tasked with writing a recursive query that returns community_guid, object_guid, parent_guid, and is_disabled for all container and content objects which are children the community with object_guid = 'DF5E1A78-0973-4B02-AC33-5FF211F115B4'.
+- Community objects have only children, always have a NULL parent_id, and are object type 3.
+These are stored in the NavigationObject Table as root nodes.

+You have been tasked with writing a recursive query that returns community_guid, object_guid, parent_guid, and is_disabled for all container and content objects which are children of the community with object_guid = 'DF5E1A78-0973-4B02-AC33-5FF211F115B4'.

 ### Task 6
 Your code from task 5 was submitted for review but the team wasn't impressed with the performance or complexity.
 Write this query again so that it returns the same results but doesn't use recursion.